Video Poker Hands Ranking

 4. Five of a Kind – five cards of the same denomination, achieved with the help of one or more deuces; payout may range between 12x and 16x

-5. Straight Flush – achieved either with deuces or without; payout ranges between 8x and 10x
+5. Straight Flush – achieved with or without deuces; payout ranges between 8x and 10x

-6. Four of a Kind – achieved either with or without deuces; 4x or 5x
+6. Four of a Kind – achieved with or without deuces; 4x or 5x

-7. Full House – achieved with deuces or without; 3x or 4x
+7. Full House – achieved with or without deuces; 3x or 4x

-8. Flush – achieved with deuces or without; 2x or 3x
+8. Flush – achieved with or without deuces; 2x or 3x

-9. Straight – achieved both with or without deuces; 2x
+9. Straight – achieved with or without deuces; 2x

 10. Three of a Kind – achieved with or without deuces; 1x